thedatahub/Datahub-Box/README.md

 You'll find the box file in the `packer/build` directory.

-If you want to only build a box for one of the supported virtualization platforms (e.g. only build the VMware box), add --only=vmware-iso to the packer build command:
+If you want to only build a box for one of the supported virtualization platforms (e.g. only build the Virtualbox box), add --only=virtualbox-iso to
+the packer build command:

 ```
-$ packer build --only=vmware-iso datahub.json
+$ packer build --only=vrtualbox-iso datahub.json
 ```

 ## Using built boxes

 There's an included Vagrantfile that allows quick testing of the built Vagrant boxes.
-From this same directory, run one of the following commands after building the boxes:
+From this same directory, run one of the following command after building the box with Packer:

 ```
-# For VMware Fusion:
-$ vagrant up vmware --provider=vmware_fusion

-# For VirtualBox:
-$ vagrant up virtualbox --provider=virtualbox
+$ vagrant up
 ```

 Append these lines to your `/etc/hosts` file: